ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 APIs the choice?
 Some might even choose to implement both models and kick the can even further down the road.
 I don't actually see any problem with that.

+(TODO: use present tense, not "will" or "will be", to describe 1.3 changes)